-Appendix E: Code of Student Conduct
+Appendix E: Code of Student Accountability

 The University endeavors to promptly and thoroughly investigate allegations that a Student violated the Code.
 Upon receiving such allegations, the Office of Student Accountability and Restorative Practices conducts a preliminary review of the circumstances and reasonably available information.
 It does so to inform its decision whether there is sufficient evidence to support a reasonable belief the individual violated the Code.
 If there is not sufficient evidence, the University withdraws the charge allegation(s) and takes no further action.
-If there is sufficient evidence, it proceeds with the disciplinary process described herein.
+If there is sufficient evidence, it proceeds with the accountability process described herein.

 II.
 Responsible Executive and Office: